Financial Literacy Basics

 This is the most important section for federal tax filing.

 The relationship between Boxes 1, 3, and 5 catches many people the first time they look.
 If you contributed to a traditional 401k during the year, Box 1 will be smaller than Boxes 3 and 5 by the contribution amount.
-This is correct and intentional — the 401k is pre-tax for income tax but not for FICA.
+That's correct and intentional — the 401k is pre-tax for income tax but not for FICA.

 Other compensation and deductions (boxes 7–14)

-Most of these boxes are blank for most employees but become relevant in specific situations:
+Most of these boxes are blank for most employees but become relevant in specific situations.

-• Box 10.
-Dependent care benefits.
+Box 10 is dependent care benefits.

 State and local tax (boxes 15–20)